 Lewan (concussion) is reportedly "progressing well" as he aims to retake the practice field, Travis Haney of The Athletic reports.

-The nature of head injuries is rather foggy and largely categorized by isolated timelines.
+The nature of head injuries is rather foggy and largely categorized by individualized timelines.
 It's tough to predict when Lewan will be ready to make a return, but the positive news stemming from Nashville suggests he may be close.
-Lewan's practice availability throughout the week should provide a good indication of whether he'll play in Week 3 action.
+Lewan's practice availability throughout the week should provide a good indication of whether he'll be ready for Week 3 action.

-Lewan is still in concussion protocol, though Coach Mike Vrabel noted that he will be reevaluated Friday.
-If that goes well, Lewan may have the chance to do individual drills in the hopes of suiting up for Week 2 against the Texans.
+Lewan is still in concussion protocol, though coach Mike Vrabel noted that he will be reevaluated Friday.
+If that goes well, Lewan may have the chance to participate in individual drills in the hopes of suiting up Week 2 against the Texans.

 So long as he remains in the protocol, Lewan will not be able to participate in practice.
 As a result, his status for Week 2 against the Texans remains in question.
 Lewan is a key piece of the team's offensive line, blocking the blind side for Marcus Mariota.

-Lewan's contract falls just short of the $84 million that Zack Martin received from the Cowboys, but Lewan's deal is also a year shorter in length.
+Lewan's contract falls just short of the $84 million that Zack Martin received from the Cowboys, but the deal is also a year shorter in length.
 He will officially earn both the most ever for an offensive lineman in annual value, as well as the most guaranteed money -- $50 million.
-As a result, he will protect the blind side for franchise quarterback Marcus Mariota for at least the next five seasons.
+As a result, he'll protect the blind side for franchise quarterback Marcus Mariota for at least the next five seasons.

-Perhaps it is the advancements in negotiations rather than goodwill that led to Lewan's arrival at camp.
-Either way, the Titans are relieved to know this contract dispute appears to be nearing an end.
-With Lewan at camp, expect both sides to reach an agreement as early as Wednesday afternoon.
+Perhaps it is the advancements in negotiations on a new contract rather than a goodwill gesture that prompted Lewan to arrive at camp on time.
+Either way, the Titans should be relieved that the contract dispute appears to be nearing an end.
+With Lewan back practicing, expect both sides to reach an agreement before the end of the camp.